-Imagine you’ve created a trust naming your daughter as beneficiary.
-You expect that the trust will provide for her health, education, maintenance, and support.
-But exactly what does that mean?
-How would the trustee handle a discretionary payout for her wedding?
-To be sure you are creating an instrument that will anticipate all possible scenarios and provide tax-saving advantages, pay close attention to the written word.
+You expect the trust you create to provide for your beneficiaries’ health, education, maintenance, and support.
+But how would the trustee handle a discretionary payout?
+It’s important to design an instrument that will anticipate multiple scenarios and provide tax-saving advantages.

-Trusts can be extremely effective estate planning tools for minimizing taxes and ensuring your beneficiaries are cared for according to your wishes, both during and after your lifetime.
-When creating a trust, many assume their exact wishes will be carried out to the letter.
-While this often is the case, the complex language of trusts is not always black and white.
-The interpretation of the standards of distribution can be challenged in court when disputes arise between the trustee and the beneficiaries over disbursement of funds.
+Trusts can be extremely effective estate planning tools for minimizing taxes and ensuring your beneficiaries are cared for according to your wishes.
+Often a grantor’s exact wishes are carried out to the letter.
+But, the complex language of trusts is not always black and white.
+Distribution standards can be challenged in court when disputes arise between the trustee and the beneficiaries over disbursement of funds.

-Too much discretion in a trust may come at a cost
+Too much discretion may come at a cost

-Trust documents employ carefully crafted language to balance the wishes of the grantor with the tax consequences of the provisions.
-If provisions in the trust are so broad that trustees have too much discretion over distribution of funds, beneficiaries may be treated by the IRS as the owners of the trust property and taxed accordingly.
-On the flip side, standards left to interpretation by the courts may mean your beneficiaries are not cared for according to your wishes.
-Only a qualified attorney can determine the proper language to best meet your needs.
+A qualified attorney can determine the proper language to best meet your needs.
+If provisions in the trust are too broad, beneficiaries may be treated by the IRS as the owners of the trust property and taxed accordingly.
+Alternatively, standards left to interpretation by the courts may mean your beneficiaries are not cared for according to your wishes.

-Some of the most tragic disputes arise when the trustee and beneficiaries are at odds over a distribution from the trust’s principal assets.
-Such distributions are called “invasions of principal.”
-With a greater understanding of some key trust terms, you may be able to steer clear of such disputes.
+Some of the most tragic disputes arise when the trustee and beneficiaries are at odds over a distribution from the trust’s principal assets (known as invasions of principal).
+Understanding some key trust terms may help you steer clear of such disputes.

 What does the trust language mean?

-The standards of distribution set forth in a trust must be ascertainable.
-In other words, the standards must be clearly measurable.
-Some of the commonly accepted ascertainable standards include support, maintenance, education, and health.
+A trust’s distribution standards must be clearly measurable.
+Some commonly accepted standards include support, maintenance, education, and health.
 Other standards may include comfort, best interest, and emergency.
 Here is a brief explanation of how some of these standards may be interpreted:

 Support and maintenance

-Support and maintenance encompass more than bare necessities.
-These terms include a beneficiary’s normal living expenses, such as housing, clothing, food, and medical care, according to the beneficiary’s customary standard of living.
+These terms include normal living expenses, such as housing, clothing, food, and medical care, according to the beneficiaries’ customary standards of living.

-Under the less restrictive standard of best interests, the trustee may make distributions allowing a beneficiary to enjoy a high standard of living, covering such niceties as extensive travel, a luxury automobile, or expensive jewelry.
+Under this less restrictive standard the trustee may make distributions allowing beneficiaries to enjoy higher standards of living, covering such niceties as extensive travel, a luxury automobile, or expensive jewelry.

-Typically, the term education includes college education, but may not necessarily include graduate level or professional education unless specified.
-A client wishing to provide for a grandchild’s pursuit of a medical degree, for example, should communicate those desires when the trust agreement is being drafted.
-Such considerations as travel expenses to and from school and a reasonable allowance for related expenses also should be clarified in the trust document, if so desired.
+This typically includes college education but may not include graduate level or professional education.
+If you wish to provide for a grandchild’s pursuit of a medical degree, communicate those desires when the trust is drafted.
+Considerations for travel expenses to and from school and a reasonable allowance for related expenses also should be clarified.

-The term health includes all routine medical care, medication, surgery, and hospitalization, as well as nursing care and mental health expenses.
-This term is less restrictive than “medical care,” which may not cover expenses for treatment of ailments not universally accepted as medical problems, such as addictions or psychological problems.
+This includes all routine medical care, medication, surgery, and hospitalization, as well as nursing care and mental health expenses.
+This term is less restrictive than “medical care,” which may not cover expenses for treatment of ailments such as addictions or psychological problems.

 Picking the right trust for your family

-While many factors determine the level of access beneficiaries will have to trust assets, understanding the difference between “support and maintenance” and “best interests,” for example, will go a long way toward helping you communicate your wishes.
-Ultimately, choosing the provisions for distributions is a balancing act, with tax consequences on one side of the scale and the wishes of the grantor on the other side.
-Once you understand these basic principles, seeking the counsel of a qualified estate planning attorney is the next step in minimizing taxes while ensuring beneficiaries are cared for according to your wishes.
+Many factors determine the level of access beneficiaries will have to trust assets.
+Ultimately, choosing the provisions for distributions is a balancing act between tax consequences and the wishes of the grantor.
+Seek the counsel of a qualified estate planning attorney in minimizing taxes while ensuring beneficiaries are cared for according to your wishes.